 £3000 I would put in the lower tier of high-quality katana, definitely approved.

 £300?
 Are you kidding me?
-The ones I looked at - authentic, handmade katanas -, cost *at least* a million yen (~£8000) I can only assume there is a huge difference in the quality (and genuineness).
+The ones I looked at - authentic, handmade katanas -, cost *at least* a million yen (~£8000) :p I can only assume there is a huge difference in the quality (and genuineness).

 I cosplayed Emperor Lelouch in April last year.
 I've also cosplayed Link (from Legend of Zelda), and Darth Vader (borrowed a friend's costume).
 Nowadays I just use my yukata+zori, and if I bother, my shinai